ilacheUFF/AgricultureSimpleDataSet/README.md

 # Agriculture Simple DataSet

-# Simple 25 sample of real soil characteristics.
-The samples was measured in a small farm in Rio de Janeiro state.
+# 25 real soil samples.
+They were measured on a small farm in Rio de Janeiro state..